 We recommend that you do not participate in contact sports for about six months following surgery.
 Your orthopedic surgeon will discuss any further details of your recovery plan with you before your procedure.

-Our goal is for you to experience the following benefits after having coracoid transfer surgery:
+Our goal is for you to experience the following benefits after surgery:

 - Improved shoulder stability